 Finding the Right Type of LED Light

 If you are working within one of the three hazardous locations above, then you are expected to have Class 1, Division 1 LED lighting.
 This ensures that the lights do not cause explosions or fires.
-Just make sure you buy them from a legitimate and licensed source, such as from LED Pros World Wide.
+Just make sure you buy them from a knowledgeable source, such as LED Pros World Wide.